How can I Predict the Revenue Forecast for my Business?

-Predicting your revenue forecast and expenses when starting a business is one of the most important, yet neglected areas of business planning.
-Many consider that if you have no basis of being accurate what is the point in being theoretical?
-However, there aren’t many investors that would consider funding a business that hasn’t given good thought to what level of sales are required?
-Of course it is also a powerful reality that having reliable financial information will help an owner to make better business decisions.
+Predicting your revenue forecast and expenses when starting a business is one of the most important, yet neglected, areas of business planning.
+Many consider that if you have no basis of being accurate, what is the point in being theoretical?
+However, there are not many investors that would consider funding a business that has not given good thought to what level of sales are required.
+Of course, it is also a powerful reality that having reliable financial information will help an owner to make better business decisions.

-Here are some principals to consider that will help you to understand if you can get the best from your business:
+Here are some principals to consider.
+These will help you to understand if you can get the best from your business:

-- Estimate how much you will need to draw from the business for yourself (drawings) and for your staff (wages) and opening/replacing stock if appropriate.
+- Estimate how much you will need to draw from the business for yourself (drawings)and for your staff (wages).
+Also estimate how much opening/replacing stock will cost, if appropriate.

-- Whilst you can predict sales relative to the above it’s pointless to merely take a total figure alone or just to divide it by twelve to get a monthly figure.
-It is important to consider your trading year and any seasonality that will be represented as the year will have various peaks and troughs relevant to your sector e.g., customer demand, weather, deliveries, competition.
+- Whilst you can predict sales relative to the above, when it comes to monthly figures, it is pointless to merely take a total figure alone and to divide it by twelve.
+Rather, it is important to consider your trading year and any seasonality that will be represented.
+The year will have various peaks and troughs relevant to your sector, for example, customer demand, weather, deliveries, competition.
 What evidence do you have that supports your assumptions?
-Do you have a contract guaranteeing sales to begin with.
+Do you have a contract guaranteeing sales to begin with?

-- You will find it helpful to produce two examples, a best and a worst-case scenario to give a balanced view.
+- You will find it helpful to produce two examples, a best and a worst-case scenario.
+This will give a balanced view.
 Each scenario may contain aspirational goals that can be modified once you review the two options.
-For example you might want to look at a higher against lower pricing model which may affect how many customers will be needed to achieve a given outcome.
+For example, you might want to look at a higher pricing model against a lower pricing model, which may affect how many customers will be needed to achieve a given outcome.

-Once this part of the exercise is completed it’s helpful to measure against some key ratios for example, gross & net profit margin percentages, number of units or hours required.
-With gross/net profit it is usually easier to relate to percentages based on expectations, as fluctuations are often easier to spot this way.
+Once this part of the exercise is completed, it is helpful to measure your revenue forecast against some key ratios.
+For example, gross & net profit margin percentages, and number of units or hours required.
+With gross/net profit, it is usually easier to relate to percentages based on expectations, as fluctuations are often easier to spot this way.

-Finally get your projections reviewed objectively by a professional and independent business support specialist.
+Finally, get your projections reviewed objectively by a professional and independent business support specialist.
 This will inject a level of reality and challenge your assumptions.
 Review your projections regularly, (monthly/quarterly), to give you confidence that you remain on-track.
-Remember, just because you’ve done the numbers doesn’t mean they will run according to your expectations, but you will be able to quickly see and adapt to any changes.
-Think big! and the numbers will help you visualise how you can achieve your expectations.
+Remember, just because you have done the numbers, does not mean they will run according to your expectations, but you will be able to quickly see and adapt to any changes.
+Think big!
+If you do, the numbers will help you visualise how you can achieve your expectations.